maxiscoding28/sandcastle-vault/readme.md

 ```
 **If you set these values to a non-enterprise version, you do not need to provide the variables `vault_license` and `consul_license`**
 ### Load Banacer Mode
-**The variable `load_balancer_mode` provisions a pre-configured loadbalanacer, listener and target group pointed at your primary Vault cluster.
+**The variable `load_balancer_mode` provisions a pre-configured load balanacer, listener and target group pointed at the ASG for your primary Vault cluster.
 If `replication_mode` is enabled it will also provision one for your secondary cluster.
 The available values for this variable are:**
 ```
 # Creates an application load balancer
 load_balancer_mode = "alb"

 # Creates a network load balancer
 load_balancer_mode = "nlb"

+# Default - no load balancer is created
+load_balancer_mode = "none"
 ```
 ### Add Agent
 _In Progress_